Itasca State Park: Recreation

 Lake Itasca is a popular location for summer activities in Minnesota, with 496,651 visitors in 2006.
 Fishing, canoeing, boating, and kayaking equipment are always accessible.
 On land recreation consists of biking via the Heartland Trail, horseback riding, and hiking.
 A 9.6 mi section of the North Country National Scenic Trail passes through the park's southern tier and includes three backcountry campsites.
 Numerous historical sites are available to view.
 The headwaters of the Mississippi River are one of the most visited sites featured at the park.
 Tourists can visit the new Mary Gibbs Visitor Center and the exhibits at the Jacob V. Brower Visitor Center.
 The park also offers a 100 ft climb up the historic Aiton Heights Fire Tower.

-Fall unveils the beautiful array of colors amidst the variety of trees throughout the park.
-This is another recommended season to bike, hike, or even take a leisurely walk through the designated trails.
+Fall reveals an array of colors amidst the variety of trees throughout the park.
+This is another season suited to biking, hiking, or even take a leisurely walk through the designated trails.
 The park offers 33 mi worth of hiking trails.

 Winter lures in the ice fishermen, who gather on Lake Itasca.
 Snowmobilers can travel hundreds of miles of groomed snowmobile trails, while the skiers use 30 mi of cross country skiing trails (both novice and skilled level) that are maintained regularly.